equinor/radix-public-site/public-site/docs/start/index.md

 # What is Radix

 Omnia Radix is a Platform-as-a-Service ("PaaS", if you like buzzwords).
 It builds, deploys, and monitors applications, automating the boring stuff and letting developers focus on code.
-Applications run in &lt;abbr title="someone else's computer"&gt; ☁️ the cloud&lt;/abbr&gt; as 🐳 Docker containers, in environments that you define.
+Applications run in  ☁️ the cloud as 🐳 Docker containers, in environments that you define.

 You can use Radix just to run code, but the main functionality is to integrate with a code repository so that it can continuously build, test, and deploy applications.
 For instance, Radix can react to a `git push` event, automatically start a new build, and push it to the `test` environment, ready to be tested by users.